-Climate responsive architecture takes into consideration seasonality, the direction of the sun (sun path and solar position), natural shade provided by the surrounding topography, environmental factors (such as wind, rain fall, humidity) and climate data (temperature, historical weather patterns, etc.) to design comfortable and energy efficient homes.
+Climate responsive architecture takes into consideration seasonality, the direction of the sun (sun path and solar position), natural shade provided by the surrounding topography, environmental factors (such as wind, rainfall, humidity) and climate data (temperature, historical weather patterns, etc.) to design comfortable and energy-efficient homes.

-- Conduct modeling and analysis.
 Energy modeling, lighting models, daylighting studies, computational fluid dynamics are all tools that designers can and should use to understand how the design best integrates with the local climate and micro-climate features specific to the site.
 Again, having the right team members with modeling expertise and software is the trick to keeping costs down while exploring the best options for the design.